JeffMatson/WP-SMS-Notifications/readme.txt

 Features:
 * Supports both US and international carriers.
 * No need for an external API.
-* Notifications whena post is changed.
+* Notifications when a post is changed.
 * Notifications when a user logs in.
 * Notifications when a plugin is installed or updated.
 * Notifications when a theme is installed or updated.